steunix/passweaver-gui/docs/index.md

 ![Item dialog](assets/passweavergui-item-001.jpeg)

-In the header, you have button to copy the item permalink and to show the item history.
+In the header, you have a button to copy the item permalink and to show the item history.

 When creating a new item, only the "Title" field is mandatory, all the remaining fields are optional.